sharemind-sdk/auction-demo/README.md

 ### Client side
-The [C++ code][result.cpp] for getting the result is mostly the same as for entering the bid.
-Just that now we give no arguments to the SecreC program and we will get back the published results.
+The [C++ code][result.cpp] for getting the result is mostly the same as for entering the bid, just that now we give no arguments to the SecreC program and we will get back the published results.

 ```C++